mhmcc/ED-interaction-mapping/README.md

 <a id='data'></a>
 ## Data availability
 The data for this project are stored within this repository in `data.csv`.
-Note that date information has been shifted relative to an arbitrary start date of 01/01/1900 for data privacy.
+Note that date information has been altered for data privacy.

 ## References
 Please see the companion paper linked above for details of the methods and packages used in this code.